jsh9091/CobCalc/README.md

 To run CobCalc:
 1) In the terminal run the command: ./CobCalc
-2) Follow the prompts in the program to enter as instructed.
+2) Follow the prompts in the program to enter information as instructed.